Yellow Face (play): Adaptations

+Kim also portrays DHH in an audio adaptation for Audible, directed by Silverman, released on May 2, 2024.
+The audio adaptation stars Jason Biggs as Marcus G. Dahlman, Ashley Park as Leah Anne Cho and others, Wendell Pierce as NWOAOC and others, and Benedict Wong as HYH.
+The rest of the cast from the off-Broadway production (Bean, Torn, Rooney, Kim, Layng and Jue) perform additional voices, alongside Dick Cavett, Margaret Cho, Ronan Farrow, Fritz Friedman, Joel de la Fuente, Margaret Fung, Gish Jen, Jane Krakowski, Mark Linn-Baker, and Frank Rich, several of whom voice themselves.

 Background

 In an interview, Hwang explained: "It’s a memoir – a kind of unreliable memoir.
 The main character is named after me and based on me.
 There are some things in it that are true and there are some things in it that aren’t true. ...
 The story of 'Yellow Face' dates back to the 'Miss Saigon' controversy in 1990.
 That was when I was involved in the big casting controversy...
 I just naturally tend to write humorously, and for me, it’s not an issue of trying to write lines that are funny.
 I don’t think that works.
 It’s having a situation that’s inherently comic and then trying to be truthful to the character in that situation."

+Though only referred to in the script as "Name Withheld On Advice Of Counsel", the Times investigative reporter whom Hwang's counterpart meets is known to be based on Jeff Gerth, which Hwang has freely acknowledged is easily determined through the list of articles quoted and referred to in the play.
+Gerth denies having ever spoken to Hwang, while his co-writer on the Henry Y. Hwang story Tim Golden claims Hwang exaggerated a real-life phone call the two had and denies bias in the Wen Ho Lee story, though he has acknowledged flaws in their reporting.
+Contrary to the character's title, Hwang censored the reporter's name while writing the play due to the belief the Times would be protective of the reporter; he briefly considered uncensoring the character's name for the 2024 Broadway production, but elected to leave it as is for dramatic purposes.